 Building a gaming PC in 2017 isn’t just about buying the best graphics card.
-RAM and CPU are just as important and in some games, the CPU is more, yes MORE, important.
-This means you need an equal balance between graphics power, RAM and CPU (processor) in order to get the most from your gaming computer.
+RAM and CPU are just as important and in some games, the processor is more, yes MORE, important.
+This means you need an equal balance between graphics power, RAM and CPU (processor) in order to get the most from your computer.
 You don’t want to have a great graphics card with an underperforming CPU.
 With fast paced games like first-person shooters (Battlefield 1, Titanfall 2 etc.) you would generally favour a graphics card over a CPU but other types of games (Cities: Skylines, Crysis 3, etc.) can favour the CPU over the graphics.
 There is generally no connection between the type of game and what you should focus the more power on.
-This is exactly why you should look to get a CPU that compliments your graphics card, existing hardware, gaming preferences and more importantly your budget.
+This is exactly why you should look to get a CPU that compliments your graphics card, existing hardware, preferences and more importantly your budget.

 Overall Best Processors For Gaming

 The table below covers the best processors for gaming.
-You will notice that they are all Intel CPUs, this isn’t because AMD processors are bad or not capable of gaming but Intel CPU’s provide more features, better performance and better value for money.
+You will notice that they are all Intel CPUs, this isn’t because AMD processors are bad or not capable of gaming but Intel processors provide more features, better performance and better value for money.

 Update: In January 2017 Intel announced their new 7th generation Intel CPUs.
 In the grand scale of things, it doesn’t mean too much right now as the CPUs (at the time of writing) are not released.
 With that in mind when they do become available the 6th Generation will still likely be on par with the 7th when we talk about gaming.
 Why is that?
 Well, like every gamer we measure things on value so if the 6th Generation is better based on a cost to FPS measure then we will recommend that first and foremost.